zzhenjie01/spark_docker/README.md

     Note that when we use `--packages` with `spark-submit` inside a container, the dependencies are downloaded to the container's internal filesystem, not to a Docker volume.
 Specifically, Spark downloads the packages to `/root/.ivy2/` inside the container's temporary filesystem.
 The `.ivy2` folder is in the container's writable layer (not a mounted volume).
 When the container exits, this writable layer is destroyed.

-4. Interactive development shell

-    Start an interactive container with your code mounted.
+    We can also separate the above commands into two parts.
+First, create the container and enter the interactive shell in the container.
+Second, run the Spark job via the `spark-submit` command in the interactive shell.

     ```bash
-    docker run -it --rm \
+    docker run -it \
+    --name spark-example \
+    -p 4040:4040
     -v $(pwd):/app \
-    -p 4040:4040 \
-    spark-pyspark:3.5.1 \
+    spark-pyspark:3.5.1
-    /bin/bash
     ```

-    Inside container, you can run:

     ```bash
+    spark-submit \
+    --master 'local[*]' \
+    --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.1,com.datastax.spark:spark-cassandra-connector_2.12:3.5.1 \
-    spark-submit /app/example_job.py
+    /app/example_job.py
     ```

+    Once done, the container will fall back to interactive shell.
+To exit, the container without deleting, we can run:

+    ```bash
+    exit
+    ```

+    Alternatively, we can stop the container by opening a new terminal and running the following:

+    ```bash
+    docker stop spark-example
+    ```

+    To restart the stopped container run the following command.
+The `-ai` flag is optional.
+It is used to see the output of your command, where `a` tells docker to attach the container's stdout and stderr to your current terminal, and `i` tells docker to attach stdin, too.
+Note that we don't use `docker run` because that tries to use a new container instead of reusing the old one.

+    ```bash
+    docker start -ai spark-example
+    ```

+    Then, we can submit our Spark job.

+    ```bash
+    spark-submit \
+    --master 'local[*]' \
+    --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.1,com.datastax.spark:spark-cassandra-connector_2.12:3.5.1 \
+    /app/example_job.py
+    ```

-5. For production deployments
+4. For production deployments

     Build with specific network settings and resource limits